Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-The conceptual frameworks of proxemics \cite{Ciolek1983proxemics} and f-formations \cite{Barua2021Detecting} significantly inform the practical exploration of collocated bodily play.
+The conceptual frameworks of proxemics \cite{Ciolek1983proxemics} and f-formations \cite{Barua2021Detecting} significantly inform the practical exploration of co-located bodily play.
 They offer insights into how spatial and social arrangements enhance interaction within shared physical spaces.
-These principles are instrumental in designing collocated bodily experiences that are socially engaging and spatially harmonious.
-Research on collocated bodily play in exertion games \cite{Kaos2019Socialb} further underscores the importance of multiplayer experiences and social interaction in enhancing game adherence and enjoyment.
-Collocated bodily play design is rooted in social bodily play \cite{Mueller20182nda, Mueller20192nd}, encompassing three key areas: bodily play \cite{Mueller2014Proxemics, Jorgensen2024Body, Martin-Niedecken2018Designing, Mueller2020Designing, MarquezSegura2013design, Isbister2018Social}, movement-based design \cite{Mueller2014Movementbased, vanRheden2024Why, VanDelden2023Technology, Garner2013Combining, Hamalainen2015Utilizing}, and social exertion games \cite{Mueller2017Designing, Sinclair2007Considerations, MarquezSegura2021Exploring, Mueller2017Five, Elvitigala2024Granda}.
+These principles are instrumental in designing co-located bodily experiences that are socially engaging and spatially harmonious.
+Research on co-located bodily play \cite{Segura2015Enabling} in exertion games \cite{Kaos2019Socialb} further underscores the importance of multiplayer experiences and social interaction in enhancing game adherence and enjoyment.
+Co-located bodily play design is rooted in social bodily play \cite{Mueller20182nda, Mueller20192nd}, encompassing three key areas: bodily play \cite{Mueller2014Proxemics, Jorgensen2024Body, Martin-Niedecken2018Designing, Mueller2020Designing, MarquezSegura2013design, Isbister2018Social}, movement-based design \cite{Mueller2014Movementbased, vanRheden2024Why, VanDelden2023Technology, Isbister2015Guidelines, Garner2013Combining, Hamalainen2015Utilizing}, and social exertion games \cite{Mueller2017Designing, Sinclair2007Considerations, MarquezSegura2021Exploring, Mueller2017Five, Elvitigala2024Granda}.
 This body of work collectively emphasizes the integration of physical activity, social interaction, and immersive digital content in creating engaging and harmonious social play experiences.